elephantrobotics/myCobot320-docs/1-ProductIntroduction/1.4-AccessoriesTools/1.4.1-Gripper/3-PneumaticGripper.md

 - Software-driven testing:

-  > To test if the jaws are available after installation, use myBlockly.
+  > To test if the gripper are available after installation, use myBlockly.
   > [myblockly 下载](../../../5-ProgramingApplication-myblockly-uiflow-mind/5.1-myblockly/5.1.1-myBlocklyFirstUse.md#myblockly下载安装)

    1. After confirming that the structural and electrical connections are complete, start the arm and open the myblockly software when the graphical interface appears: